emmanuel-karanja/MultilayerCache/readme.md

 ./Run-Demo.ps1
 ./Run-MetricsDemo.ps1

-By default, all three options are run i.e. clean, build, docker image creation and running.
+# By default, all three options are run i.e. clean, build, docker image creation, and running.
 ```

+---

 ## Running the Solution